Categories

 TLS works by establishing a secure connection between the client and the server through a series of handshake steps.
 During the handshake, the client and server negotiate encryption algorithms and exchange cryptographic keys to encrypt and decrypt the data.
 This process helps to prevent eavesdropping and data tampering.

-How to enable TLS in Office 365
+How to enable TLS in My Office 24/7

 2. Go to the “Settings” tab and select “Security & Privacy”.